CBIIT/cadsr-api/README.md

 The caDSR APIs allow developers to build an application to access caDSR metadata and search the database, or to retrieve caDSR Metadata to customize local data collection applications

+The caDSR API is developed in Java and requires Apache Ant for building.

 The caDSR API is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.